Austin skyline

 What is it?
 Franklin Barbecue produces some of the best brisket in Texas, and the line forms early at this lunch-only spot.

 Why go?
 James Beard award-winner Aaron Franklin seasons and smokes his brisket to juicy perfection.
-It’s so good that people queue up and sometimes wait four hours for a taste.
+It’s so good that people queue up and wait over four hours for a taste.
 The line has become an experience in itself, as hungry patrons arrive early in the morning with chairs, drinks and a willingness to chat with strangers.
-Not a fan of lines?
-La Barbecue and Leroy and Lewis offer equally delicious meats for a shorter wait time.

 What is it?
 A Sixth Street restaurant that serves comfort food from brunch to dinner.
 Everyone’s favorite Miss Congeniality and Austin adoptee, Sandra Bullock, owns it.